magneticio/vamp.io/content/documentation/tutorials/automate-a-canary-release.md

   * Deploy blueprint
   * Create gateway
   * Introduce new service version

+ The EVENTS stream in Vamp runner will document the process of each step until our services are deployed.
+The created artifacts and deployments are visible in the Vamp UI (or via the API) and the deployed service can be accessed at the external gateway Vamp runner created (9050).

 ## Play around with workflows

-### Mock some metrics
+### Mock the traffic metrics
 ### Automate a canary release
 ### Autoscale the services

-## Clean up after yourself
+## Clean up and move along
-When you're finished completing a recipe it's easy to set Vamp back to its initial state.
-Click the **Clean up** button on the right and Vamp runner will undeploy and remove all deployments, gateways, workflows and artifacts.
+You can set Vamp back to its initial state at any step in a recipe.
+Click the **Clean up** button on the right of the **Recipes** screen to remove all deployments, gateways, workflows and artifacts that have been created by the selected recipe.
+The status of each step will also be reset and you can start from the beginning again.

 ## Summing up